 Richard is currently ‘Quaker in Residence’ at Hampstead Meeting.
 He also served on the Board of Sidcot (Quaker) School for seven years.
 Richard ran a successful training business for many years and has a strong interest in marketing.

 Richard is a former pupil of the school and joined the Board in January 2011.
-He is on the Finance Committee, and Strategic Development Committee, and assists with Marketing.
+He is on the Finance Committee, and the Planning and Marketing Committee, and assists with Marketing.

 Andrew has a background in Financial Services.
 He spent 16 years working in commercial and retail banking, running Change Management and Human Resources teams and projects, including 4 years living and working in sub-Saharan Africa: Lusaka and Johannesburg.

 For the last seven years Andrew has been working as an independent consultant specialising in Leadership Development, Executive Coaching and Human Resources, across a wide range of industry sectors, with experience in the Middle East, Europe and the UK.
 Being ‘self-employed’ allows Andrew to achieve the life-work balance he values so highly.
 Andrew is father to three children at Friends’, currently in years 6, 8 and 10.

 Andrew joined the Board in January 2012 and is a member of the Finance Committee and Clerk of the Planning and Marketing Committee.